What if you can’t ‘out-budget’ inflation?

 Next-level priorities are those that trigger major consequences if you don’t pay: taxes, child support and insurance.

-For credit cards, aim to pay your minimum at least, because you may need that credit access.
+Aim to pay your minimum for credit cards at least because you may need that credit access.

 Tap local resources